00:00:02 The IIA

 For me, to be honest, I think IAPP actually was a very helpful resource location where I went to understand a lot of these in more detail.

-And it's important for you to understand what your sector is and look for.
+And it's important for you to understand what your sector is and look for it.

-And for example, like within the healthcare space, what are some of the regulatory requirements?
+For example, within the healthcare space, what are some of the regulatory requirements?

 what regulatory requirements will apply to your particular organization is something that you need to be aware of and do research more into that sector itself in addition to general basic privacy principles and laws and regulations can be looked up.